arpit306/4-Bit-LFSR-IC-design-and-analysis/README.md

 ## Waveforms
 ▫️ The following waveforms were obtained in transient analysis of the given design.
-▫️ Simulation run for 900ns.
+▫️ Simulation ran for 900ns.
 ▫️ Clock has period of 50ns & Pulse width is 25ns.
 ▫️ Preset signal is high initially to set the intial state of flip flops.
 ▫️ Analysis should be done after preset signal goes low.